kevinhaas/React-News-App/README.md

 * <3 an article to add it to the Favorites
 * Search results display the <3 count if article is in Favorites
 * Share articles with a convenient copy URL button
-* Mobile responsive with the mobile UX reamining a key factor throughout
+* Mobile responsive with mobile UX reamaining a key factor throughout
 * Server-side rendering of React with Swig templating resulting in faster initial page loads and a search-engine-friendly React site
 * Logging with Winston